ki4jgt/Book-of-the-Damned/README.md

 Personal note: This text is inspired by Jesus Christ, someone whom I believe realized Truth in its entirety, and sacrificed himself to help the rest of us get past primitive social hangups.

+I created this work out of shear boredom.
+I tire of picking up books on spirituality, and having no new insights to gain.
+Just the same arguments perpetually rehashed.

 {{TOC}}

 # Preamble: In principio erat Verbum (The Foundation Upon Which All Else is Built)